 See big bugs, hairy spiders, skeletons, furs, feathers, plants, and more from our vast museum collection.
 Learn about field biology and natural history education at SDSU.

 Phage Attack: Weapons of Microbe DestructionLSN 2nd-Floor Entrance

 There's a battle between the smallest, most numerous entities on Earth.
 Learn how phage, the viruses of bacteria launch attacks against their bacterial targets.
 See bacterial cultures before and after phage attack.
 Learn about the impact these interactions can have on human health.

 Enjoy a tour of the starry night sky in our planetarium.
-(20-minute shows) Sorry, no wheelchair access inside planetarium.
+Shows are 20 minutes long and are given every half-hour.
+(Unfortunately, there is no wheelchair access inside the planetarium.)

 Make waves, move beaches, measure the Earth's rotation.

 View the Sun (safely!) though telescopes; hopefully see sunspots.
 Brief, informal presentation about the Sun and stars.